University of Rostock

 The University of Rostock (Universität Rostock) is a public university located in Rostock, Mecklenburg-Vorpommern, Germany.
 Founded in 1419, it is the third-oldest university in Germany.
 It is the oldest university in continental northern Europe and the Baltic Sea area, and 8th oldest in Central Europe.
 It was the 5th university established in the Holy Roman Empire.

-The university has been associated with three Nobel laureates: Albrecht Kossel, Karl von Frisch and Otto Stern.
+The university has been associated with four Nobel laureates: Albrecht Kossel, Hans Spemann, Karl von Frisch and Otto Stern.
 It is a member of the European University Association.
 According to a ranking published by Times Higher Education in 2018, it is the most beautiful university in Germany and the fourth most beautiful university in all of Europe.
 The language of instruction is usually German, and English for some postgraduate studies.